dannypsnl/kubenet/README.md

-# little kube
+# kubenet

-This project is a tiny Kubernetes to show how its network work.
+This project is a tiny Kubernetes only show how its network work.

 ### Run